hassio-addons/addon-nut/README.md

 ## Configuration

-Even though this add-on is just a basic add-on, it does come with some configuration options to play around with.
+The addon can be used with the basic configuration, with over options for more advanced users.

 **Note**: _Remember to restart the add-on when the configuration is changed._